 Y’all, believe it or not, marriage DOES take work.

-A fruitful marriage DOES require certain skills.
-An intimate, full, and lasting friendship requires investment in your marriage.
+A solid marriage foundation requires an investment in your marriage.
 It is not enough to know and understand the fruitful meaning, you must become a student of your spouse.
 Your marriage is one of the greatest things in this life you could invest in.
 The truth is we give out best to the things we value most in this life.

 When you move them down the sides of the triangle away from Christ the distance between them grows.
 When one is following Christ and the other is not, the distance between them is pretty grand as well.

 If you want to experience marriage the way God intended, you and your husband must pursue God together;

-Your husband may not say, feel, or know this; but He needs you to intercede for him.
-He needs God to walk with him as he leads you and he needs this intercession to be proactive, to come BEFORE hardship, temptation, and deception have the opportunity to sneak into his life.
+Your husband may not say, feel, or know this; but He needs you to intercede for him in prayer.
+He needs God to walk with him as he leads you.
+Yes, he needs this intercession to be proactive, to come BEFORE hardship, temptation, and deception have the opportunity to sneak into his life.

 “Two are better than one because they have a good reward for their labor.
 For if they fall, one will lift up his companion.
 But woe to him who is alone when he falls, for he has no one to help him up.”
 (Ecclesiastes 4:9-10 NASB)

-2. Learn How to Communicate.
+4. Learn How to Communicate.

 - How to communicate respectfully during a conflict.